 At Faithlife de México we incorporate the work culture of Faithlife USA in compliance with the Mexican legal framework.
 Our Mexican developers are part of various U.S. teams working remotely from Mexico.
 We value the quality of life and family life of each developer, highlighting the integrity of our employees.

 Check out our Faithlife Products landing page to see a full list of all of our awesome products.

 Yes!
-Faithlife allows remote work in these states.
+Faithlife allows remote work in these states and in Mexico.

 Our goal is for remote work to be as collaborative, enjoyable, and flexible as possible.
 Here are some of the ways our remote workers stay connected:

 For your first few weeks of onboarding, you will be expected to work the same, or very close to the same, hours as your onboarding buddy.
 Once you have your footing, we generally recommend everyone try to be online between 10 am and 2 pm Pacific Time.
 This gives decent overlap for the various time zones.